 Mixed Signals from Beijing: Taking the Recent Xi-Ma Meeting with Plenty of Salt

-After 66 years of ups and downs in tensions between the People’s Republic of China (PRC) and the Republic of China (ROC) — of arms buildups, cross-Strait commercial flights, mutual non-recognition, and mutual non-denial — the leaders from the two sides of the Taiwan Strait finally met and shook hands this year.
-General Secretary of the Communist Party of China (CPC), Xi Jinping, and the President of the Republic of China, Ma Ying-jeou, met on November 7th in Singapore to discuss the state of cross-Strait relations.
+After 66 years of ups and downs in tensions between the People’s Republic of China (PRC) and the Republic of China (ROC), the leaders from the two sides of the Taiwan Strait finally met and shook hands this year.
+On the back of a hot-and-cold history of arms buildups, cross-Strait commercial flights, mutual non-recognition, and finally mutual non-denial, General Secretary of the Communist Party of China (CPC) Xi Jinping and President of the Republic of China Ma Ying-jeou met in Singapore on November 7th to discuss the state of cross-Strait relations.

 International appraisal of this historic meeting was heard across the world.
 And both state news media sites in China and Taiwan had headlines speaking of peace, in one fashion or another.